Panama switches diplomatic recognition from Taiwan to China

 Beijing cut off contacts with Taiwanese government bodies a year ago, and in recent months has also sailed an aircraft carrier strike force aground the island in a display of its growing military power.

-Panama's switching of relations leaves Taiwan with just 20 formal diplomatic partners, 12 of which are in Latin America and the Caribbean.
-The island is also excluded from the United Nations and many other multinational bodies at China's insistence.
+Taiwan's Ministry of Foreign Affairs said in a statement that in breaking ties, President Varela had ignored the friendship between their countries and the efforts that Taiwan had made to help Panama's overall development.
+Panama had "submitted to the Beijing authorities for economic benefits" and "lied" to the government of Taiwan, the statement said.

-Taiwan's Ministry of Foreign Affairs said in a statement that President Varela had ignored the friendship between their countries and the efforts that Taiwan had made to help Panama's overall development.
-Panama had "submitted to the Beijing authorities for economic benefits" and "lied" to the government of Taiwan.
+Taiwan will immediately cut ties, cease all bilateral cooperation projects and pull its diplomatic staff and technical advisers out of the country, the ministry said, adding that it will not "engage in competition for money diplomacy with the Beijing authorities."

-It also strongly denounced Beijing's "luring" of Panama and said that it would not "engage in competition for money diplomacy with the Beijing authorities."
+"We express our strong protest and condemnation over the Beijing authorities luring Panama into breaking ties with us, oppressing our diplomatic space to maneuver and harming the feelings of the Taiwanese people," the statement said.

 Beijing and Taipei have long competed with each other to win diplomatic recognition, at times enticing small or poor countries to switch with the promise of millions of dollars for public works projects.